 - Temperance primarily takes the form of good self-discipline (eutaxia) and propriety/decorum (kosmistês)

-- Justice primarily takes the form of equality (isotês) and kindness/courtesy (eugnômosunê)
+- Justice primarily takes the form of impartiality (isotês) and kindness/courtesy (eugnômosunê)

 - Courage primarily takes the form of constancy/determination (aparallaxia) and tension/vigour (eutonia)